linode/docs/docs/guides/development/authentication/authenticating-over-websockets-jwt/index.md

 In the next section, you can follow along to build a chat application applying the above model.

-## Building an Example Application
+## Build an Example Application

 In this section, you can see how to implement a WebSocket server and how to use JWTs to authenticate its connections.
-It uses the example model show in the previous section.
+It uses the example model shown in the previous section.
 The result is a simple instant messaging application with user login and authentication handling.

-### Installing Node.js
+### Install Node.js

 This example uses Node.js and the [Express JS](https://expressjs.com/) application framework.
 Express JS makes putting a server together quick and straightforward, and its tools make it easier here to focus on the WebSocket and JWT implementation.